codyzu/cpinfo22-site/m5/react-weather.md

 Now that we know how and where we will store the data, we have to add the code to call our weather API!

-In our express server, we used [node-fetch](https://github.com/node-fetch/node-fetch) to call the here and openweathermap APIs.
-Modern browsers already include the [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that we can use to call our express weather API 🚀!
+In our express server, we used [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) to call the geo-coding and weather APIs.
+We can also use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) also works on the browser to call our express weather API 🚀!

 1. Fetch the weather data with a fixed city, i.e. `"Annecy"`.

-   We configured our react development server to "proxy" any missing URLs to our express server.
+   We configured our react development server to "proxy" URLs starting with `/api` to our express server.
 Make sure the server is running.

    In a **new terminal window**, inside the `weather` directory, start the express server if it is not running using `npm run dev` or `node app.js` depending if you added a "dev" script in the `package.json`.

 1. Inside the `<App>` component, add a call to the `useState` hook to create "state" that will store the weather API results:

-   In `weather-app/src/index.js`:
+   In `weather-app/src/main.jsx`:

    ```jsx
    const App = () => {